pymk/pymk.github.io/content/about/index.md

 ### Data Analyst

-**GRAIL** || Jan 2018 - Oct 2021
+**GRAIL** :: Jan 2018 - Oct 2021

 - Develop data pipelines to automate data quality review for completeness, accuracy, and consistency.
-- Create R packages, ad hoc reports, and dashboards based on specifications and project requirements.
+- Create R packages, ad hoc reports, and dashboards.
-- Use business intelligence visualization to create interactive dashboards based on business needs in AWS QuickSight.
 - Perform ETL on large heterogeneous datasets with AWS services (S3, Glue, Athena, EC2).
 - Technical lead working with the engineering team to develop an internal sample management system.
-- Lead biospecimen visualization, reporting, and reconciliation of clinical and research samples.
+- Lead visualization, reporting, and reconciliation of clinical and biosample data.

 ### Clinical Data Manager

-**Gilead Sciences** || Nov 2015 - Jan 2018
+**Gilead Sciences** :: Nov 2015 - Jan 2018

 - Drive biomarker data management activities of a Phase I clinical trial from start to finish.
 - Implementation of CDMP to outline data quality checks, data transfers, and data reporting.